Okounkov bodies associated to pseudoeffective divisors: Preliminaries

 \section{Preliminaries}

-In this section, we collect basic facts and introduce some notions used throughout the paper.
+In this section, we collect basic facts and introduce some notions that will be used in later sections.
 First, we fix some notations.
 Throughout the paper, we work over the field $\C$ of complex numbers.
 For simplicity, a \emph{variety} in this paper is assumed to be smooth, projective, reduced and irreducible, but a \emph{subvariety} can be singular.
 By a \emph{divisor} on a variety $X$, we always mean an $\R$-divisor unless otherwise stated.
-A divisor $D$ is called \emph{pseudoeffective} if its numerical class $[D]\in \N^1(X)_\R:=\N^1(X)\otimes \R$ lies in $\overline{\text{Eff}}(X)$, the closure of the cone $\N^1(X)_\R$ spanned by the classes of effective divisors.
-A divisor is called \emph{big} if its numerical class lies in $\text{Big}(X)$, the interior of $\ol\Eff(X)$.
+Since we assume that $X$ is smooth, every divisor is $\R$-Cartier.
+A divisor $D$ is called \emph{pseudoeffective} if its numerical class $[D]\in \N^1(X)_\R:=\N^1(X)\otimes \R$ lies in the pseudoeffective cone $\overline{\text{Eff}}(X)$, the closure of the cone $\N^1(X)_\R$ spanned by the classes of effective divisors.
+A divisor is called \emph{big} if its numerical class lies in the big cone $\text{Big}(X)$, the interior of $\ol\Eff(X)$.